Cheat sheet: How to get more out of KiwiSaver

 The value of riskier funds tends to rise and fall more, but over long periods these funds usually grow more, too.
 Head over to fundfinder.sorted.org.nz to learn more about the different types, compare KiwiSaver funds and choose one that works for you.

-If you were automatically enrolled into KiwiSaver at work and never actively selected a fund, your money would have been invested into a default scheme with one of the nine government-appointed default providers.
+If you were automatically enrolled into KiwiSaver at work and never actively selected a fund, your money would have been invested into a default scheme with one of the government-appointed default providers.

-All the default KiwiSaver funds are conservative funds, so if you’re still some way off from retirement you may want to consider switching to a growth fund that’s likely to deliver higher returns on your money over the years.
+All the default KiwiSaver funds are balanced funds, so if you’re still some way off from retirement you may want to consider switching to a growth fund that’s likely to deliver higher returns on your money over the years.

 There are four prescribed investor rates (PIRs): 0%, 10.5%, 17.5% and 28%.